leonstel/leonstel.github.io/blogs/gmap5.md

 ## Main roles

 #### ProfessorX
 ProfessorX is the main character in this play.
-Image that Profx walks around town watching this app to discover new mutants and sending his partner Wolverine to recruit them.
+Image that Professor x walks around town watching this app to discover new mutants and sending his partner Wolverine to recruit them.
 For demo purposes I have simulated the realtime location with some coordinates in an array which I am looping over.
 You can find that code in `src/app/position.ts`.
 For brevity I won't show it here.

-ProfessorX has a radius on the map (blue circle), every mutant which comes within that range will be discovered by profX
+ProfessorX has a radius on the map (blue circle), every mutant which comes within that range will be discovered

 // PHOTO within app